Let me tell you about a client who's tax debt I helped reduce.

 The first thing the IRS looks at is how much time is left on the 10 year collection statute.
-If there are several years left, the IRS prefers to try to collect what it can instead of accepting less.
-And if I recall, he had five or six years left, so we had to convince the IRS on the other two factors.
+If there are several years left, the IRS prefers to try to collect what it can, instead of accepting less.
+And if I recall, he had five or six years left, so we had to convince the IRS on two other factors.

 We were able to convince the IRS that even though he had the ability to fully pay his tax debt(around $215,000), we successfully negotiated and reduced the debt to $93,029.

 I could have pushed harder and maybe lowered his tax debt even more, but my client felt responsible to pay his fair share of taxes.

 We do free strategy sessions to help you

 Enter your name, email, and phone number below